cvxpy/cvxpyanalyzer/README.md

 # Visual:
-The Purpose of our project is to visualize the Problem expressions which can be found in CVXPY library. <br /> During the development process, we have created three different functions that allow to visualize the Problem expressions in a more accessible and clear way for library users. <br />
+The Purpose of our project is to visualize the Problem expressions which can be found in CVXPY library. <br /> During the development process, we have created four different functions that allow to visualize the Problem expressions in a more accessible and clear way for library users. <br />
 As you can see in the file:  ``examples.py`` <br />
 You can see several examples of how to run expressions using the different functions we created.